 Heavens Peak – Original Image

-The following are close up views of this Volumetric Fine-Art, printed on a brushed aluminum substrate media.
+The following are close-up views of this Volumetric Fine-Art, printed on a nitrate-brushed polycarbonate substrate media.
 This first image is in natural ambient light and illustrates the micro-shadowing effect even without display lighting.

 Below is a close-up of the top left side of the image, showing the detailed texture structures of the clouds, highlighted by the micro-shadowing.